logo

 Overview

 Every plot in Patna has a zone.
-That zone is set by the Patna Master Plan 2031, prepared by the Town and Country Planning Organisation under Bihar's Urban Development and Housing Department.
+That zone is set by the Patna Master Plan 2031, prepared under Bihar's Urban Development and Housing Department, with consultancy by DCPL (Kolkata) and updated by CEPT (Ahmedabad).
 The plan covers Patna Municipal Corporation and a much larger Patna Planning Area spanning parts of Patna, Saran, and Vaishali districts.
-It was put in force in 2016 and runs to 2031.
+It was approved by the Bihar Cabinet in October 2016 and runs to 2031.
 What the zone says determines what you can build, whether you need conversion approval first, and whether a broker's pitch about a peripheral plot has any legal basis at all.
 This page cuts through the jargon on zones, documents, and the corridors where things are actually moving.

 Fake Khatiyan, Agricultural Zone Traps, and Why Patna's PPA Peripheral Land Is High Risk